kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 * Add `accessibility_requirements` in `ModifyVolumeRequest`, like that in `CreateVolumeRequest`
 * Add `allowedTopologies` in `VolumeAttributesClass`, like that in `StorageClass`

-We determine this lacks vaild use cases.
+We determine this lacks valid use cases.

-In most cases, SP can determine the desired topology of a volume from the `mutable_parameters`, or from the currently attached nodes.
+In most cases, the SP can determine the desired topology of a volume from the `mutable_parameters`, or from the currently attached nodes.
 An exception could be: modifying a volume from regional to zonal, and it is not attached to any node.
-In this case, SP may need more information from the CO to determine the desired zone.
+In this case, the SP may need more information from the CO to determine the desired zone.
-But we don't want user to create a separate VAC for each zone.
+But we don't want the user to create a separate VAC for each zone.
-Instead, it maybe easier for user to just attach it to a node, so that SP can determine the desired zone.
+Instead, it may be easier for the user to just attach it to a node, so that the SP can determine the desired zone.

-For the other case (User Story 2), the topology (provider.com/disktype.cloud_essd) is actually not intended for user as an API.
+For the other case (User Story 2), the topology (provider.com/disktype.cloud_essd) is actually not intended for the user as an API.
-User just want to modify the disk type, and we implement the underlying limitations as topology.
+The user just wants to modify the disk type, and we implement the underlying limitations as topology.
-So we don't want to let user to specify this topology key directly.
+So we don't want to let the user specify this topology key directly.

 Besides, this facing a lot of unresolved questions:
 * How to merge `allowedTopologies` from `VolumeAttributesClass`, `StorageClass`?